 Like the other models in Lennox’s Merit line, the 16ACX is backed by a five-year limited warranty that covers parts and the compressor.

 However, you can extend the warranty to 10 years if you register the unit online through Lennox.
-You typically have between 60 and 90 days to register a newly installed unit to take advantage of the extended registered warranty terms.
+The company gives you 60 days to register a newly installed unit to take advantage of the extended registered warranty terms.

 To register, you'll need things like the unit’s serial number, installation date, and the name and address of the professional dealer who did the installation.

 Model Comparison by Price: Merit 16ACX versus Dave Lennox Signature Collection XC21

 The XC21 is a premium Lennox air conditioner, so it’s also one of their most expensive.
 In Canada, it costs homeowners an average of $5,000 to $7,500+ to buy and install an XC21 from Lennox.